Term Schedule

 |

-The course is intended to provide students a basic understanding of creating audio for gaming.
+The course is intended to provide students a basic understanding of audio for gaming.
 The emphasis is on demonstrations and hands-on experience to enable students to gain a practical knowledge of the integration of sound and music into video games using middleware.
-Students will primarily work with Wwise, Reaper, Pro Tools, and Logic Pro X. The course will also feature guest lectures by industry leading professionals, who will share their experience and insights.
-For a final project, students will create their own music and sound for a provided game.
-Topics will include soundtrack composition for interactive; Advanced sound effect creation, foley, Dialog recording and editing, and working within a game environment.
+Students will primarily work with Wwise, Unity, Reaper, Pro Tools and Logic Pro X; Topics will include basic soundtrack composition for interactive; Advanced sound effect creation; foley; Dialog recording and editing; Working directly within a game environment; and audio for virtual reality.
 Supplementary software discussed will include FMod, Unreal, and Nuendo.
-Prerequisite: AME 193 & 194, or a working knowledge of either Pro Tools, Logic Pro, or Reaper. |
+The course will also feature guest lectures by industry leading professionals, who will share their experience and insights.
+PREREQUISITES: AME 193, AME 194 suggested or Instructor’s permission required |

 |